Asian house shrew

 The Asian house shrew (Suncus murinus) is a shrew species native to South and Southeast Asia that has been listed as Least Concern on the IUCN Red List since 2008 because of its large population and wide distribution.
 It has been introduced in several West Asian and East African countries.
-It is considered an invasive species and implicated in the demise of several island lizard species.
+It is considered an invasive species and has been implicated in the demise of several island lizard species.

 It is also called house shrew, grey musk shrew, Asian musk shrew or Indian musk shrew.

 Taxonomy

 Sorex murinus was the scientific name proposed by Carl Linnaeus in 1766 for a house shrew from Java.

 In the late 18th to early 20th centuries, several house shrew zoological specimens were described as distinct species that are considered synonyms today: